 The importance of safety equipment has been a growing concern since the industrial revolution.
 Manufacturers and designers are constantly developing new methods to protect equipment, secure devices, and create a pleasant and safe working environment.

 Soundproofing is the process of reducing unwanted noise and noise pollution, and in preventing noise from entering or leaving specific areas.
-Soundproofing materials and products act as silencers, mufflers and insulation, absorbing the excess sound level in rooms, chambers and around pieces of equipment in order to create quieter environments for the purposes of worker safety, product testing, audio mixing and research etc.
+Soundproofing materials and products act as silencers, mufflers and insulation, absorbing the excess sound level in rooms, chambers and around pieces of equipment in order to create quieter environments for the purposes of worker safety, product testing, audio mixing and research etc. Learn more about soundproofing.

 Machine guards are mechanisms that act as safety barriers between workers and machines used in factories, manufacturing facilities, warehouses and plants.
 In addition, machine guards control traffic, keeps vehicles out of certain areas and contain flying debris.